vzsg/prohardver-push-notifier/README.md

     EnabledSites: [
         {
             'name': 'prohardver',
-            'username': 'Your Prohardver username',   // !!!
-Fill it 'password': 'Your Prohardver password',   // !!!
-Fill it 'checkInterval': 10,                      // in minutes
+            'username': 'Your Prohardver username',   // important!
+            'password': 'Your Prohardver password',   // important!
+            'checkInterval': 10,                      // in minutes
-            'format': 'list',                         // count, list or urls 'notifyTo': 'all'                         // not implemented yet
+            'format': 'list',                         // count, list or urls 'subsite': 'prohardver',                  // PH subsite to use in URLs 'mobile': false,                          // true if you want mobile-friendly URLs 'notifyTo': 'all'                         // not implemented yet
         }
     ],